South Hadley Center Burial Grounds Walking Tour

 cemetery 1 – Old South Hadley Burial Ground

-The Old South Hadley Cemetery was moved here in 1904 from a location where the Gaylord Library is now.
-All the stones in this cemetery are catalogued in a book by Jesse Lie.
-World Cat LINK
+The remainder of the Old South Hadley Cemetery was moved here in 1903 from a location where the Gaylord Library is now.
+All the stones in this small portion of the cemetery are catalogued in a book by Jesse Lie.
+World Cat LINK.
+Many surveys have been done on this portion of the cemetery:

 My images of the grid layout of the cemetery.